Ear correction surgery (Otoplasty)

 Stitches are usually dissolvable.
 Once the bandage is off, you can shower normally.

-Results: it may take several weeks to see the final results.
+It may take several weeks to see the final results.
 Scars will fade over a few months and become minimally noticeable.

 Returning to normal activities: